4 Crucial Steps for Disaster Restoration and Recovery

 No matter what kind of disaster you experience on your residential or commercial property in the greater Houston, TX area, call the experts at ServiceMaster Restoration and Cleaning.
 Our certified technicians are trained in the latest disaster restoration techniques and respond quickly to minimize the damage and begin the remediation process.
 Our methods minimize the effects of fire damage and water damage on your property.

-Disaster recovery costs vary, depending on the extent of the damage.
+Disaster restoration and recovery costs vary, depending on the extent of the damage.
 According to HomeAdvisor.com, the national average to repair water damage is $2,316.
 The national average to repair fire and smoke damage is $8,327.
 The national average to repair storm or wind damage is $5,917.